FGI-GEOINFO/Baltic-Explorer/docs/ubuntu.md

 When you're done with testing, quit the demo server (type Ctrl+C).

 ## Configure the HTTP API

+*Note: nginx and uwsgi are not required for local development environment* i.e. you do not have to do the following parts if you just wish to run Baltic Explorer locally from your own computer

 Now let's configure a proper HTTP server.